Scotland off to best Six Nations start after record win over Wales

 That trio account for 342 Wales caps as well 18 appearances for the British and Irish Lions.

-It was a first half of missed opportunity for Wales as Dan Biggar pulled a simple penalty wide and they were twice turned over from set-pieces on the Scottish line.
+It was a first half of missed opportunity for Wales with multiple try-scoring opportunities botched -- none more so than when Rio Dyer fumbled with a walk-in to the line in the final action of the half.

-Scotland took advantage to move into a 13-0 lead as after two Finn Russell penalties, Turner barreled over the line and got the ball down despite Biggar's best efforts to hold him up.
+Scotland took advantage to move into a 13-0 lead as after two Russell penalties, Turner barrelled over the line and got the ball down despite Dan Biggar's best efforts to hold him up.

 Turner went from hero to villain in a few minutes as he was sent to the sin bin for a high tackle on George North.